• Skip to primary navigation

 • Add filling mixture to a large (9×13″) casserole dish and set aside.

 • You can either roll out puff pastry dough to desired size, or simply add the sheet directly to the pan (without rolling).
 I prefer to simply add the sheet without rolling it for less fuss.
-Do NOT add an egg wash mixture as it will burn your puff pastry (trust me!).
+If using Schar puff pastry, do NOT add an egg wash mixture as it will burn your puff pastry (trust me!).
+If making homemade puff pastry, an egg wash will ensure the puff pastry is nice and brown.
 Each Schar puff pastry package comes with two puff pastry sheets.
 If your sheet does not fully cover the casserole dish, cut a portion of the other sheet and use it to cover your casserole dish.

 • Place casserole in the oven and bake for 25-35 minutes.
 Keep a close eye on the puff pastry to make sure it doesn't burn.
 (Cover with foil if it starts to burn too quickly.)
 It may need more or less time depending on the size of the casserole dish and thickness of the puff pastry.